 Audio Research You can find an user review of the D-76 power amp from the early 80's here, that is I believe a design with symmetrical outputs at 2x75w.

-Beam-Echo Ltd. Made a small range of amplifiers in the late fifties and early sixties, these were designed by G. Lawson (of Lawson & Parsons) and were considered to be some of the best designs of their day.
-Amongst the amps the company made were the DL-735 30w monoblocks, the SP-21 preamp, the SPA-21, an early stereo integrated amp that featured EL-84 output valves and pumped out around 12 watts.
+Beam-Echo Ltd. Made a small range of amplifiers starting in 1954 with in the late fifties and early sixties, these were designed by G. Lawson (of Lawson & Parsons) and were considered to be some of the best designs of their day.
+Amongst the amps the company made were the DL7-35 30w monoblocks, the SP-21 preamp, the SPA-21, an early stereo integrated amp that featured EL-84 output valves and pumped out around 12 watts.
 Has a switchable power supply so it can be used in any part of the world.
 A budget version of the 21 was also available as the SPA-11 that turned out around 6w.

 Braun Had quite a range of amps, the most commonly seen unit is probably the CSV-13 integrated unit from the early 60's.
 Output tubes were EL-84's, and there are separate speaker outputs for 4/8 or 15 ohms and a specialised output for Braun or Quad electrostatic loudspeakers.